-Timing is critical; epidurals work best when administered at around five centimeters dilation, when contractions are getting very strong.
-If you’ve got to about eight centimeters without it, most doctors won’t recommend it as it won’t “wear off” in time for you to push.
+Timing is critical; epidurals work best when administered at around five centimetre dilation, when contractions are getting very strong.
+If you’ve got to about eight centimetres without it, most doctors won’t recommend it as it won’t “wear off” in time for you to push.

 An anaesthetic is injected close to the spine, with a catheter left in to allow a later top-up.
 Often, you will have no feeling in your lower body, although many anaesthetists now give a dose that allows some movement in your legs.